Progressive Overload: A Practical Guide for Lifelong Strength Training

 If you are just starting out with little experience or rebuilding after an extended time off, use a weight that is lighter than you think you need.
 You should stay at this weight for several sessions, until the routine feels easy to complete.
 That allows you time to build a base foundation to work from and progress with lower risks.

 If you have been off for 2-3 weeks, I suggest starting with 20-30% less weight than your last session.
 But, if you have been off for a month or more, then start at about ~50% less weight.
 The reason is because the longer you are off, the more strength losses you have and so you lose that base foundation.
 That’s the first thing to rebuild.
-It’s better rebuild on the the lighter side, build back your base, and then progress safely from there.
+It’s better to rebuild on the lighter side, build back your base, and then progress safely from there.

-- Choose a weight that feels easy on the first session
+• Choose a weight that feels easy on the first session

-- Focus on control and technique
+• Focus on control and technique

-- You should finish each set feeling like you could do 4–6 more reps
+• You should finish each set feeling like you could do 4–6 more reps

-- All reps should feel smooth and controlled
+• All reps should feel smooth and controlled

-- Keep sessions light for the first 2-3 weeks, or until it feels too easy
+• Keep sessions light for the first 2-3 weeks, or until it feels too easy

 After the First Few Sessions